Chiefs fan who ran route into parking meter says Mahomes ‘overthrew’ the pass

 "I just got caught by surprise.
 I was running the route OK.
 He overthrew the ball.
 He overthrew it.
 I was trying to make up for it by going for it, and I hit the pole."

-The football bounced off a truck where police can be seen pointing at Bell's misfortune.
-Another fan grabbed the ball before Bell was able to get up with help from his 11-year-old daughter.
+The football bounced off a truck, and another fan grabbed the ball before Bell was able to get up with help from his 11-year-old daughter.

 Bell went to his work Thursday in St. Joseph, Missouri, unaware there was video of the incident or that fans were jokingly responding to Mahomes' tweet that it was "a hit on a defenseless receiver."